DDT Calculator Guide: How to Calculate Perfect Water Temperature for Bread Baking

 What is friction factor in bread baking?

 Friction factor is the heat generated by mixing.
-Hand mixing adds 0-2°C, planetary mixers (KitchenAid) add 15-20°C, and spiral mixers add 20-25°C. You can calculate your exact friction factor by measuring actual dough temperature after mixing.
+Hand mixing adds minimal heat (0-2°C), while electric mixers add more depending on mixer type, speed, and duration.
+Calculate your exact friction factor once by measuring actual dough temperature after mixing, then use that number for all future bakes with the same equipment and settings.